 The work explores the phenomenon of barred window in former Soviet territories that is characterized by two distinctive features: abundance of bared windows and great diversity of grill patterns.
-This reveals a symptomatic nature of this phenomenon, which can be seen as a form of manifestation of trauma in the lived space.

 Borrowing Derridean analogy of text and textile, I use embroidery as a way of reading the window grill and simultaneously (re-)writing it.
 At the same time, the nature of the process of embroidery as repetitive piercing of fabric, enables me to use it as a method that mimics symptomology of trauma, which reveals itself in repetitive symptoms 'piercing' through the seeming wholeness of the conscious mind.
-In such way, embroidery becomes my gesture of mimetic mourning that helps to distance, to overcome the past.
+In such way, embroidery becomes my gesture of mimetic mourning that helps to overcome the past.

 2018 At the Corner: People, City, Places, Tselinny Centre for Contemporary art, Almaty (Kazakhstan) 2018 Mixer Sessions III, Mixer art gallery, Istanbul (Turkey) 2018 Windows of Tolerance, Foyer gallery, School of Design, Leeds (UK) 2017 Windows of Tolerance, Project Space, University of Leeds (UK)